jenciso/newblog/content/blog/how-to-recovery-the-admin-password-in-grafana/index.md

 sudo apt-get install sqlite3
 ```

-2. Login int your sql database
+2. Login into your sql database

 ```shell
 sudo sqlite3 /var/lib/grafana/grafana.db
 ```

-3. Reset the admin password using SQL update
+3. Reset the admin password using SQL update (the new password will be `admin`)

 ```sql
 sqlite> update user set password = '59acf18b94d7eb0694c61e60ce44c110c7a683ac6a8f09580d626f90f4a242000746579358d77dd9e570e83fa24faa88a8a6', salt = 'F3FAxVm33R' where login = 'admin';
 sqlite> .exit
 ```

-4. Using the same string for the sql update command, now you should can to login using this credential: `username: admin` and `password: admin`
+Now, you could login in your grafana web interface using `username: admin` and `password: admin`

-#### Note:

-Of course, the final step will be change your grafana password, via its web interface